 Foodservice Packaging Composting in California

 To better understand the current role of compostable foodservice packaging in food waste diversion in California, the Foodservice Packaging Institute funded two studies in 2017 with a focus on residential collection and processing of these materials.
-Read more here.
+Read a summary of the two studies here.

 Composting Facilities FAQ